 Desiree La Vertu, conductor

-College chorus provides an opportunity for Occidental community members to sing in a large ensemble.
+College Chorus provides an opportunity for Occidental community members to sing in a large ensemble.
 Singers—both music readers and non-music readers—will benefit from the experience of performing music from a variety of traditions.
 Occasional collaborations with other Occidental ensembles will provide additional enrichment of the music-making experience.
 The chorus rehearses one evening each week and performs on-campus each semester.
 Enrollment for one or both semesters.
-Click here for Fall 2013 audition information.
+Click here for Fall 2014 audition information.